05

 "Beta, eleven years... that's more than a decade alone.
 Life isn't just about career."

 "Ma."
-He stopped her quietly but without heat.
+He stopped her, speaking quietly but firmly.
 "I appreciate your concern.
 But I know what I want.
 And right now, relationships aren't part of that.
 I saw too many colleagues compromise their performance because of emotional distractions.
 I won't be one of them."

-She was quiet for a moment, still working her fingers through his hair.
+She stayed quiet for a moment, her fingers still moving gently through his hair.

 "A foreign daughter-in-law would be fine too, you know.
 Just needs to be good.
 Some British doctor who could understand you, who understands medical life."

+She laughed softly, and even that small change in the room felt like a relief.
 "Oh yes, one thing."
-She kept her voice easy, transitioning smoothly.
+She kept her voice casual, changing the subject smoothly.
 "Next Saturday there's my NGO's fundraiser gala.
 Annual event.
 Very big."
-A pause.
+She paused.
 "You have to come.
 Your father is chief guest, but we have to come as a family.
 It's important to me, beta.
 Very important."

-Ekalavya was already shaking his head.
+Ekalavya shook his head immediately.
 "Ma, the schedule will be very tight initially.
 Duty roster, on-call days."

 "One day, Lav."
-She came around to face him.
+She stepped around the chair to face him directly.
 "Just one day for your mother.
 It's a charity event.
 Scholarship program for students.
 Medical education.
 It's what I've been building for years."

 Her face lit up.
 "Thank you, beta.
 It means everything."
-She hesitated, as if about to say something more, then decided against it.
+She paused, looking like she wanted to say something else, but then shook her head.
 "Perfect.
 Black tie event.
 7 PM.
 I'll send you the details."

-After she left, Ekalavya sat still for a moment.
+After she left, Ekalavya sat still for a minute.

 Charity gala.
 Scholarship program.
 Students.